 You can change the font, color, and alignment of the text in your box by using the navigation bar in the pop-up window.

 Happy with your text box?
-Just hit Save and Close to insert the “drawing” into your Google Doc.
+Hit "Save & Close" to insert the “drawing” in your document.

 Then, head back to your main document and highlight the text you want to format.